-“In light of the doubt and uncertainty showcased by the population surrounding the execution of these essential projects, the BMP Foundation decided to go beyond its usual framework and ensure that these projects were carried out“, explains Mr. Mario Lagimonière, President of the Foundation.
+” Given the public’s concern and the uncertainty surrounding the completion of projects essential to the survival of our hospital, the BMP Foundation has decided to go outside its usual framework in order to ensure the completion of this work” explains Mr. Mario Lagimonière, President of the Foundation.

-Amount invested by the BMP Foundation: $1 Million
+Completed and inaugurated in March 2020.
+Amount invested by the BMP Foundation: $1.3 million.

 The expansion of the orthopedic clinic within the hospital allows us to meet the growing demand, while improving confidentiality and comfort.
 Also, access to technical platforms complementary to orthopedics, such as medical imaging, will be more easily accessible for this clientele with reduced mobility.